Personal Care — antioxidant preservative

 What it is

 BHA is a synthetic phenolic antioxidant — a molecule whose whole purpose is to sacrifice itself to oxygen so that the fats and oils around it don't spoil.
 It has been used since 1947 across the food supply (it carries the E-number E320) and, just as importantly for this Atlas, extensively in cosmetics, especially lipsticks and eye shadow, with the IARC noting "widespread human exposure by ingestion and skin application."
-Peer-reviewed — IARC Monograph Vol. 40 / Suppl.
+Regulatory — IARC Monograph Vol. 40 / Suppl.
 7 It is the near-twin of BHT, differing by a methoxy group, and the two are usually discussed together.

 Its toxicological reputation rests almost entirely on one finding, which is exactly why context matters.